Can I get travel insurance for red countries?

 Whether it’s meeting clients or bringing together disparate teams, following eighteen months of upheaval, many organisations are keen to get travelling for business again.

 But what can corporate travellers do if their work requires them to visit red-listed destinations?
-How does travel to non green-list countries affect insurance cover, and is it even possible to ?
+How does travel to non green-list countries affect insurance cover, and is it even possible to take out a policy against FCDO advice?

 What does it mean if your destination is on the red list?